Quasi-F-splittings in birational geometry II: Log del Pezzo pairs which are not quasi- -split

 \section{Log del Pezzo pairs which are not quasi-$F$-split}

 In this section, we prove that there exists a log del Pezzo pair $(X, \Delta)$ in characteristic $41$ such that $\Delta$ has standard coefficients and that $(X, \Delta)$ is not quasi-$F$-split (Theorem \ref{t-P^2-main}).
 Since our construction {can be applied to} some other characteristics, we start by {providing} a list of pairs $(X, \Delta)$ for which our argument works (Notation \ref{n-P^2-cex}).
 As explained in (\ref{sss-LDP-nonQFS}), {the} key part is to show that $h^1(X, B_m\Omega_X^1(\log \Delta_{\red})(p^{m}(K_X+\Delta))) =1$ (Proposition \ref{p-P^2-BZ-key}(5)).
+The following (Table \ref{Table:list of cohomologies}) is a list of the dimension of cohomologies that we will compute.